Jump to:

 Social role and social support system

 The patient’s and caregiver’s knowledge and performance of, and confidence in, the recommended bowel management program should be assessed at each follow-up appointment.
-Barriers to learning or implementing the bowel program should be assessed, including mental health, cognition, literacy, language, readiness, and cultural issues.11
+Identifying and addressing any barriers to learning or implementing the program, including mental health issues, cognitive impairment, literacy levels, language barriers, readiness to learn, and cultural considerations, is essential for optimizing patient outcomes and adherence to the prescribed regimen.1

 Rehabilitation Management and Treatments